guzmancesar/mastermind/README.md

 # mastermind

-Mastermind player implemented using a genetic algorithm drawn, which takes into account certain biases in how its opponent chooses color patterns.
+Mastermind player implemented using a genetic algorithm, which takes into account certain biases in how its opponent chooses color patterns.

 Basic algorithm drawn from: